ChristopherParke/Upvote/README.md

-# Vue 3 + Vite
+# Upvote

+# Upvote

+This is a Vue.js module created using Vue.js, Vite, and vuex.
+The styles were created using Tailwind CSS and vue-fontAwesome.
-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+ `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

 ## Recommended IDE Setup